 “Keep your heart open for as long as you can,

 as wide as you can, for others and especially for yourself”

 I distinctly remember the time I first thought about love.

 I was 5 years old.
 It was a bright, sunny day outside and my mother told me that she and Dad no longer loved each other; and that they wouldn’t be living together anymore.
 My little 5-year old world was rocked.

 I remember trying to take it all in—to process it all as fast as a 5-year old brain could.
 Thoughts rushed through my mind one after the other.
 I would no longer be living with one of them and seeing them everyday.

-lessons about love, lessons on love, have enough courage to trust love one more time and always one more time meaning, love, 8 lessons on love, have enough courage to trust love one more time meaning, lesson of love quotes, have enough courage to trust love one more time and always one more time what does it mean?, lessons about love and relationships, lessons in love meaning
+lessons about love, lessons on love, have enough courage to trust love one more time and always one more time meaning, Trust, simple story about love lessons, self talk, quote about life and love lessons, lessns about love, How to trust, “have enough courage to trust love one more time and always one more time ” meaning

 Posted on 06.03.12 | 11 Comments

 “In this world of change, nothing which comes stays,